Biomedical Sciences: Life at Barry

 NOTE: Medical and Dental track students will have classes at the Hollywood campus only.
 Research track students will attend classes at both the Miami Shores and Hollywood locations.

 As a BMS student, you also have access to a wide range of activities and services whenever you visit our Miami Shores Campus:

 - The main campus is home to the Landon Fitness Center.
 This state of the art facility features modern Cybex cardiovascular equipment including treadmills, elliptical trainers, stair climbers, and recumbent and upright bikes.
 In addition, it is equipped with a complete line of Cybex plate-loaded resistance training machines, and a full gamut of free weights, including squat/power racks and Smith machines.

 - The Penafort outdoor recreational pool is available to University members yearlong.
 An ample terrace area serves as leisure space to catch some sun and socialize.

 - The lighted, outdoor tennis center boasts six well-surfaced tennis courts, six 3-wall racquetball courts and two full courts for basketball.

 There is also a full-sized recreational field, athletic fields and a sand volleyball pit.

 - The Monsignor William Barry Memorial Library is located in the center of the beautiful Miami Shores campus.
 The Library is named in loving memory of Monsignor William Barry, one of the founders of Barry University.
 The extensive Library research collections include more than 950,000 physical items, over 40,000 print and on-line journal subscriptions, and several thousand on-line books and streaming video resources.

-- The Division of Information Technology provides a number of services to students including network connectivity for those living in residential halls, online resources for academic work, email services for all students, and a well-equipped main campus computer lab.
+- The Department of Information Technology provides a number of services to students including network connectivity for those living in residential halls, online resources for academic work, email services for all students, and a well-equipped main campus computer lab.